gamingzeether/SpeechAnonymiser/README.md

 # Training

 1. Train with `-t [path to dataset]`

+# Docker

+To simplify preparing datasets and training, there is the option to use docker.
+It contains scripts that processes unlabeled recordings into a usable dataset.
+It can also be used to train the phoneme classifier.
+Check out the [readme](docker/README.md) for instructions on how to use it.

 # Want to contribute? / Have questions? / Something doesn't work?